drjele/symfony-doctrine-encrypt/README.md

 Encrypt and decrypt data using Doctrine.

 I am trying to solve a few problems that i found with the current offerings:
-* have encrypt and decrypt available if using entities or just selecting fields.
+* Have encrypt and decrypt available if using entities or just selecting fields.
-* easy where (_for the moment the parameters have to be encrypted before setting them_).
+* Easy where (_for the moment the parameters have to be encrypted before setting them_).

 ## Usage
-* the value on the entity will always be unencrypted.
+* The value on the entity will always be unencrypted.
-* the purpose for **AES256FixedEncryptor**, **AES256FixedType** pair is to be able to use **WHERE**, as it will always return the same result for the same input.
+* The purpose for **AES256FixedEncryptor**, **AES256FixedType** pair is to be able to use **WHERE**, as it will always return the same result for the same input.
 * **EntityService::getEncryptor()** will return the encryptor used for the field, if you need to encrypt a value to use it as a **WHERE** parameter.
-* inside entity:
+* Inside entity:
 ```php
 class Customer
 {